Barra-Peak/polished-ZHe-derived-values/README.md

 # polished-ZHe-derived-values
-This code calculates volume, surface area, and related values for Ft corrections and eU calculation for polished partial zircon grains using standard 2D grain measurements.
+This R script calculates volume, surface area, and related values for Ft corrections and eU calculation for polished partial zircon grains using standard 2D grain measurements.

 Volume, surface area, and Ft equations from Ketcham et al. (2011), modified to account for partial crystals Ft equations from Cooperdock et al. (2019)